- Delivery Method:

 In response to this letter, provide:

-- A comprehensive, independent assessment of your overall system for investigating deviations, discrepancies, complaints, OOS results, and failures.
+- A comprehensive, independent assessment of your overall system for investigating deviations, discrepancies, complaints, out-of-specification (OOS) results, and failures.
 Provide a detailed action plan to remediate this system.
-Your action plan should include, but not be limited to, significant improvements in investigation competencies, scope determination, root cause evaluation, CAPA effectiveness, quality unit oversight, and written procedures.
+Your action plan should include, but not be limited to, significant improvements in investigation competencies, scope determination, root cause evaluation, CAPA effectiveness, quality assurance oversight, and written procedures.
 Address how your firm will ensure all phases of investigations are appropriately conducted.

 In response to this letter, provide: